moosemorse/AI_Text_Detector/README.md

 # AI Text Detector

 Welcome to the AI Text Detector project!
 This repository contains the source code for an AI-generated text detector developed using machine learning techniques.
 The project is part of a design project for the Gold CREST award.
+Find 'GoldCrestWriteUp.pdf' for the official report I wrote alongside this project.

 ## Table of Contents